-Myeloproliferative neoplasms are clonal proliferations of bone marrow stem cells, which can manifest as an increased number of platelets, red blood cells (RBCs), or white blood cells (WBCs) in the circulation and sometimes as increased fibrosis in the bone marrow with consequent extramedullary hematopoiesis (cell production outside the marrow).
+Myeloproliferative neoplasms are clonal proliferations of bone marrow stem cells, which can manifest as an increased number of platelets, red blood cells (RBCs), or white blood cells (WBCs), alone or in combination, in the circulation and sometimes with fibrosis in the bone marrow and extramedullary hematopoiesis (cell production outside the marrow).
 Based on these abnormalities, they are classified as

-Essential thrombocythemia, primary myelofibrosis, and polycythemia vera are Philadelphia chromosome–negative myeloproliferative neoplasms that can spontaneously transform to acute leukemia.
-Essential thrombocythemia and polycythemia vera transform at very low rates in the absence of prolonged exposure to chemotherapeutic agents.
+Essential thrombocythemia, primary myelofibrosis, and polycythemia vera can spontaneously transform to acute leukemia Acute leukemias Leukemia is a malignant condition involving the excess production of immature or abnormal leukocytes, which eventually suppresses the production of normal blood cells and results in symptoms... read more .
+Essential thrombocythemia and polycythemia vera transform at very low rates in the absence of prolonged exposure to chemotherapeutic agents such as hydroxyurea.